A new home: BEAM joins the DCED

 In October 2017, after a review of options, the BEAM Exchange moved into a long-term arrangement with the Donor Committee on Enterprise Development (DCED).

-DCED-BEAM will be supervised by a new DCED Working Group on market systems development.
+DCED-BEAM is now supervised by a new DCED Working Group on market systems development.
 This comprises a range of bilateral donors, multilateral agencies and foundations who meet every two - three months.

 Joining forces with the DCED gives the BEAM Exchange a permanent, sustainable institutional foundation from which to operate.
 We are forging even closer relationships with the major donors who support poverty reduction through inclusive markets.
 And by enhancing knowledge exchange between programme funders and implementers, the DCED-BEAM team expects to further strengthen and extend the way that the market system approach is developed and applied.